unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-UseNavigationView.md

 ### 6. Switching between views

 * To switch between views, you can now use the `NavigationView`.
-When you select a `NavigationViewItem`, the corresponding `Grid` will be shown.
-The visibility of the corresponding views will be adjusted automatically.
+When you select a `NavigationViewItem`, the corresponding `Grid` or `Page` will be shown.
+The visibility of the corresponding views will be adjusted where needed.